 sudo yum install nodejs

-To check that the installation was successful, we can run the following commands which will print the Node.js and npm versions.
+To check that the installation was successful, run the following commands which will print the Node.js and npm versions.

 How to install Node.js and npm using NVM